MicrosoftDocs/architecture-center/docs/landing-zones/subscription-vending-content.md

 ### Infrastructure as Code

-We provide IaC modules for Bicep and Terraform.
+We provide IaC modules for Bicep and Terraform, please see the links below and the associated Wiki pages for more information.

 - [Bicep module](https://aka.ms/lz-vending/bicep)
 - [Terraform module](https://aka.ms/lz-vending/tf)